rmeloamaro/docs/docs/manual/plugins/kubernetes-plugins-overview.md

-# Kubernetes Plugins
+# Kubernetes Integration Overview
 :::enterprise
 :::
 ![](/assets/img/kubernetes-icon.png)

 Runbook Automation integrates with Kubernetes through a variety of plugins.
 By integrating Runbook Automation with Kubernetes, users can automate and provide self-service interfaces for operations in their Kubernetes Clusters.

-:::warning Open Source Plugins
+:::warning Commercial Plugins
-This document covers the plugins available in the commercial Runbook Automation products.
-For a list of Kubernetes plugins available for Rundeck Community (open-source), see documentation for the [**Open Source Kubernetes plugins**](/manual/plugins/kubernetes-open-source.md).
+This document covers the plugins available in the **commercial Runbook Automation products**.
+For a list of Kubernetes plugins available for **Rundeck Community (open-source)**, see documentation for the [**Open Source Kubernetes plugins**](/manual/plugins/kubernetes-open-source.md).
 :::

 ## Adding Clusters & Authenticating with Kubernetes API